 My final verdict: Did not enjoy.

-Disclaimer: I was lucky enough to receive this book from Blogging for Books in exchange for this review.
+I was lucky enough to receive this book from Blogging for Books in exchange for an honest review.